maximrud/snapper/README.md

 3. Allows you to manage removing elements from the page, as well as capture when going beyond the page.
 4. If necessary accommodation retains panels on the page in the browser cache.

+jquery.snapper.js - Control of the placement and movement of panels jquery.snapper.storage.js - Preservation of the panels in the browser cache jquery.mspointer.js - Control your fingers touchs with support IE scrolling

 See http://webjs.org/snapper for more information

 Author: Maxim Ryabochkin
 Version: 0.2